 - Use baking soda

 - Freeze your basketball shoes

 - Stuck your shoes with newspaper

 1. Use Baking soda

-If you do not have access to baking soda, then you can always use foot powder that is mostly used to treat athletes’ foot.
+If you do not have access to baking soda, then you can always use foot powder which is mostly used to treat athletes’ feet.
 Just like baking soda, this technique will help you get the desired result.

 While both baking soda and foot powder are suitable for your basketball shoes or day-to-day sneakers, do not use them on leather shoes.
 The baking soda might cause the leather to crack up.